 - The Substance Abuse and Mental Health Services Administration (SAMHSA) maintains a web site that shows the location of residential, outpatient, and hospital inpatient treatment programs for drug addiction and alcoholism throughout the country.
 This information is also accessible by calling 1-800-662-HELP.

 - The National Suicide Prevention Lifeline (1-800-273-TALK) offers more than just suicide prevention—it can also help with a host of issues, including drug and alcohol abuse, and can connect individuals with a nearby professional.

-- The National Alliance on Mental Illness and Mental Health America are alliances of nonprofit, self-help support organizations for patients and families dealing with a variety of mental disorders.
+- The National Alliance on Mental Illness is an alliance of nonprofit, self-help support organizations for patients and families dealing with a variety of mental disorders.
 Both have State and local affiliates throughout the country and may be especially helpful for patients with comorbid conditions.